-The Leadership

-Development

-Committee considers

-new expertise or

-capacity building needs

-for the Leadership Team

-to effectively inform the

-implementation of the
+consider new expertise or capacity building needs for the Leadership Team to effectively inform the implementation of the new opportunity.

-new opportunity.

-Appendix A

-Leadership Team Commitment Agreement: Expectations & Responsibilities Purpose
+Appendix A: Leadership Team Commitment Agreement - Expectations & Responsibilities

+Purpose

-The purpose of this agreement is to define and develop a strong and mutually beneficial collaborative relationship between California AfterSchool Network (CAN) and its Leadership Team comprised of California's Out of School Time (OST) and Expanded Learning interest holders and allies.
+The purpose of this agreement is to define and develop a strong and mutually beneficial collaborative relationship between California AfterSchool Network (CAN) and its Leadership Team comprised of California's Out of School Time (OST) and Expanded Learning stakeholders and allies.